KatherineMichel/pinax-tutorial/typical_django_project_versus_pinax_project.md

 |-- venv/ (if used)
 ```

-# How Pinax Projects and Apps Are Different
+## How Pinax Projects and Apps Are Different

 Pinax starter projects, apps, and themes work differently than typical Django projects and apps, because they began as regular Django projects, were developed to provide specific functionality, then packaged to reuse and share.

+The Pinax starter project provides the Django project framework and the self-contained Pinax apps that come pre-installed as packages provide the functionality needed for the project.

 A typical Django project can be created manually via the command line using the ```startproject``` command.